RealUltra/Reminiscence-Mobile/README.md

 **Revisit your old Instagram messages with clarity, security, and nostalgia.**

-Instagram allows users to request their messages (or other data) from the app.
-Reminiscence offers a better way to explore your message history by presenting your **Instagram data download** in a clean, searchable interface.
+Instagram lets you download an archive of all your messages.
+Reminiscence offers a better way to explore them by presenting your **Instagram data download** in a clean, searchable interface.

 ## ✨ Features